 Cache optimization can have a huge impact on program execution speed.
 It can accelerate by a factor 2 to 5 for numerical programs.
 Loops are the parts of the program that are generally executed most often.
 That is why cache optimization usually focuses exclusively on handling loops.
 Especially for loops that execute very often, optimizing small chunks of source code can have a fairly significant effect.
-Furthermore, loops have mathematically regular access.
+Furthermore, loops often use mathematically regular access to arrays which is amenable to mathematical analysis.
 Cache optimization techniques are also important for vectorization and parallelization optimizations.